 Well some of you might be wondering about what are you going to learn here.
 Well if you have learnt programming you must have wondered, Ok, we know programming!
 But, what to do with it?
 What's it's practical implementation.
 Afterall, no one is going to give you an array and will ask you to sort it or so.
 Right!
 Real world problems that are solved by programming are different and complicated.

 Well In this series of tutorials, you will come across some fantastic practical implementations of programming using none other than Python language.

 Computer Networking aims to study and analyze the communication process among various computing devices or computer systems that are linked, or networked together to exchange information and share resources.
 So, in order to perform networking you must have a network.
 It's like to make a telephone call you must have a telephone line.
 Isn't it obvious!
-So, there are basically three types of computer networks:
+So, there are basically four types of computer networks:

 Used to serve a small number of people located in a small geographical space like colleges, small organisations etc. It's more of a peer to peer conection.

 This network type covers more area than LAN as they allow connectivity across large geographical Area.
 It basically connects many LANs together to reach beyond just peer to peer sharing.
 The Internet is an example of WAN.